Skip to main content

 Testosterone Replacement Therapy (TRT) in Men

-The primary consideration with TRT is the link between increased lean and levels.
+The primary consideration with TRT is the link between increased lean muscle mass and serum creatinine levels.
 As your body responds to testosterone, building more muscle tissue, the baseline level of creatinine production will increase.
 This is a physiological adaptation.
 A knowledgeable clinician will evaluate a rise in creatinine alongside your eGFR and other markers, such as Cystatin C, which is less influenced by muscle mass, to make a true assessment of renal health.

 Renal Marker Considerations in Male TRT